denis-beurive/gcc-notes/README.md

-# Notes about GCC and related tools
+# Notes about GCC and related tools or files

 ## GCC